-The support coordinator is responsible for reviewing the beneficiary's rights and responsibilities with the beneficiary and their responsible representative as part of the initial intake process and at least annually, usually at the annual POC meeting, thereafter.
-(See Appendix B for information on accessing the Office of Aging and Adult Services (OAAS) Rights and Responsibilities for Applicants/Participants of Home and Community-Based Services (HCBS) Waiver form).
+The support coordinator is responsible for reviewing the beneficiary's rights and responsibilities with the beneficiary and/or their responsible representative as part of the initial intake process and at least annually, usually at the annual POC meeting, thereafter.
+(See Appendix B for information on accessing the "OAAS Rights and Responsibilities for Applicants/Participants of HCBS for Waiver" form).